 Residential garage door springs are the core of the door's counterbalance system.
 By storing and releasing energy to offset door weight, they make opening and closing lighter, quieter, and more durable, while reducing wear on the opener and hardware.
-Two common structures are Torsion Springs (mounted above the door shaft; today’s mainstream residential choice) and Extension Springs (mounted along the horizontal tracks; typical in legacy or space-constrained setups and must be used with a safety cable).
+Two common structures are Torsion Springs and Extension Springs.

 A. Torsion Springs (Mainstream for Residential)